davidmcbee/PyBer_Analysis_Challenge/README.md

  a. conduct further analysis on rural cities to see if this is consistent across all rural cities.
  b. work to increase the number of drivers in the rural area.
 Though the rurual city type is the least profitable, this could bring the average fare per ride down as well as increase rides, and hopefully profit, in the steadiest area of the thre.
-2. Find out what caused the dip at the begining of April that affected the urban and suburban city types but not the rural city type.
-The hope is that this is controllable, at least to a degree.
-3. Find out what caused the spike in late February.
-Again, if this is controllable we could promote this.
+2. Find out what caused the spike in late February.
+If this is controllable we could promote this.
-4. Further sensitivity analysis to compare driver saturation verses average fare per ride should be conducted to find the maximum quantity of drivers we should target in each of the three city types.
+3. Further sensitivity analysis to compare driver saturation verses average fare per ride should be conducted to find the maximum quantity of drivers we should target in each of the three city types.